DL4Jets/DeepJetCore/README.md

 Sometimes you need to try two or three times - singularity is a bit weird.
 But once the contaienr is launched, everything works smoothly.
 The message about a missing user group can be safely ignored.

+**It is important** that your bashrc does not reset the LD_LIBRARY or PYTHOPATH environment variables.

 Usage